konkrer/VTX-Guru/libr/SCORES.md

 	performing groups can be observed.

 	To begin calculating a score, we look at each resultant IMD frequency for a 5GHz VTX freq group.
 This is done with the standard IMD formula -  F3 = (F1 x 2) - F2.
+If an
-If the problem IMD freq is an exact match to a VTX channel, a fail condition is met and the score goes to zero.
+	IMD freq is an exact match to a VTX channel, a fail condition is met and the score goes to zero.
 Otherwise, if a IMD freq is within 35MHz of a VTX channel, it is considered a "problem IMD frequency".
 A problem IMD freq. can be within 35MHz of more than one VTX channel.
-For each problem IMD frequency - the least separation (sep.) to a VTX channel (in MHz) is noted; and how many times the separation was less than 35 MHz is noted (IMD_close_to_chan).
+For each problem IMD frequency - the least separation (sep.) to a VTX channel (in MHz) is noted, and how many times the separation was less than 35 MHz to a channel (IMD_close_to_chan).

 	The least separation to a VTX channel is subtracted from 35 resulting in a "reducing score"